Cambrian explosion: Arms races between predators and prey

 The ability to avoid or recover from predation often makes the difference between life and death, and is therefore one of the strongest components of natural selection.
-The pressure to adapt is stronger on the prey than on the predator in the sense that, if the predator fails to win a contest, it loses a meal; if the prey is the loser, it loses its life.
+The pressure to adapt is stronger on the prey than on the predator because if the predator fails to win a contest, it loses a meal, but if the prey is the loser, it loses its life.

-But, there is evidence that predation was rife long before the start of the Cambrian, for example in the increasingly spiny forms of acritarchs, the holes drilled in Cloudina shells, and traces of burrowing to avoid predators.
+But there is evidence that predation was rife long before the start of the Cambrian, for example in the increasingly spiny forms of acritarchs, the holes drilled in Cloudina shells, and traces of burrowing to avoid predators.
 Hence, it is unlikely that the appearance of predation was the trigger for the Cambrian "explosion", although it may well have exhibited a strong influence on the body forms that the "explosion" produced.
 However, the intensity of predation does appear to have increased dramatically during the Cambrian as new predatory "tactics" (such as shell-crushing) emerged.
 This rise of predation during the Cambrian was confirmed by the temporal pattern of the median predator ratio at the scale of genus, in fossil communities covering the Cambrian and Ordovician periods, but this pattern is not correlated to diversification rate.
 This lack of correlation between predator ratio and diversification over the Cambrian and Ordovician suggests that predators did not trigger the large evolutionary radiation of animals during this interval.
 Thus the role of predators as triggerers of diversification may have been limited to the very beginning of the "Cambrian explosion".